w3f/Grants-Program/applications/Datagen_Project.md

 h) Besides the importance of the development of the Milestone itself, we remember that Datagen (https://github.com/Datagen-Project/Whitepaper-2.0 ), as a service blockchain for verification of random computational problems, can greatly benefit the Polkadot network, by adding a tool to randomly verify on-chain off-chain computational workloads and to assign workloads in a decentralized way
-(as a long term solution on the vexing problem of having Polkadot’s and Kusama’s validators all hosted by AWS and similar providers with censorship capability over the network’s validators); as so, beyond the scope of the Milestone2, we think that progressing as fast as possible with the general roadmap of the Datagen network can be beneficial for the whole ecosystem.
+(as a long-term solution to the vexing problem of having Polkadot’s and Kusama’s validators all hosted by AWS and similar providers with censorship capability over the network’s validators); as so, beyond the scope of Milestone2, we think that progressing as fast as possible with the general roadmap of the Datagen network can be beneficial for the whole ecosystem.

-For all the reasons above, I would like to ask an integration of the amount due for the M2 deliverable of 9K USDC (from 12K to 21K
+For all the reasons above, I would like to ask for an increase of the amount due for the M2 deliverable of 9K USDC (from 12K to 21K
 USDC), to better reflect the real development costs and speed up the delivery.